mahmoud/sedimental/entries/introducing_montage.md

 # Overview

-We started by looking at all the independent processes and tools used over the years.
-Gradually, a new, streamlined design emerged, one which would enable a standard recommended process for future participants.
-Before long, we were on our way to making it easier than ever to organize a photography contest on Wikimedia Commons, and including communities who could not participate regularly.
+We started by looking at all the independent processes and [tools][jury_tools] used over the years.
+We wanted to make it easier than ever to organize a photography contest on Wikimedia Commons, and including communities who could not participate regularly.
+Before long, a new design emerged, one which would enable a standard recommended process, streamlined for future participants.

 For those unfamiliar with the Wiki Loves Monuments competition, here is a handy executive summary:

-* Countries have one or more official lists of national or regional heritage sites.
+1. Countries have one or more official lists of national or regional heritage sites.
+These lists make it onto Wikipedia with [a little help from officials, volunteers, and bots][list_import_infographic].
-* Local contest coordinators self-organize on their language-specific wiki, uploading the monument registry if need be, then contacting the international team to indicate their country's participation.
+2. Local contest coordinators self-organize on their language-specific wiki, then contact the international team to indicate their country's participation.
-* These coordinators advertise the contest on their wiki, social media, and all other means.
+3. These coordinators advertise the contest on their wiki, social media, and elsewhere.
-* Contest submissions are accepted for one month, around October, through uploading to Commons under a particular category (e.g., Wiki Loves Monuments in Iran 2016)
+4. Contest submissions are accepted for one month, around September, through a special Commons upload link, like
+   [this one][wlmir_2016_upload], which places entries under a particular category, like [this one][wlmir_2016_cat].
-* Each country receives somewhere between 100 and 100,000 images, which are judged by a jury selected by the local coordinators, consisting of experts in photography, history, anthropology, and the local wiki community needs.
+5. When submission period ends, the 100 to 100,000 entries are judged by a jury selected by the local coordinators, consisting of experts in photography, history, anthropology, and the local wiki community.
-* After several rounds of judging, at least 10 winners are chosen from each local contest.
+6. After several rounds of judging on
+   [a variety of criteria][criteria], at least 10 winners are chosen from each local contest.
-* All local winners, hundreds in total, advance to the international stage, where another jury judges them in several rounds.
+7. The top 10 winners from each locale, hundreds in total, advance to the international stage, where
+   [a specially selected jury judges them][intl_jury] in several rounds.
-* The winners of the international stage are presented in a report, to much joy, fanfare, and celebration.
+8. The winners of the international stage are presented in a report, like [this one from 2016's contest][wlm_2016_report], to much joy, fanfare, and celebration.

 Submissions and prizes may vary from year to year, but the contest has always achieved its goals: